nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Adding a new member to the team `add member`

-Add a new team member to the user’s currently selected team.
+Adds a new team member to the user’s currently selected team.
 Will throw an error if the member already exists in the team.

 Format: `add member MEMBER_INDEX`